Gogoro: Gogoro Network

 In July 2015, Gogoro Smartscooter was launched in Taiwan, a country with the highest scooter density in the world.
 By the end of the same year, more than 4,000 Smartscooters were sold, and its market share in Taiwan's electric scooter market hit 33.94%.
 According to Gogoro, in 2016 the company had a GoStation less than every 1.3 kilometers in Taipei.

 In February 2021, the network consisted of 1,959 GoStations and more than 764,000 battery packs.
 66 of the GoStations in 2021 were Super GoStations which were larger than regular GoStations with the ability to service up to 1,000 riders a day.
 Some stations have grid batteries, able to keep charging scooter batteries during grid failures.

-Gogoro Network in China
+China

 In October 2021, Gogoro Network launched in Hangzhou, China under the Huan Huan brand, with 45 GoStations in partnership with Yadea and Dachangjiang Group.
 It has since expanded to Wuxi and Kunming, with 250 swapping stations in China as of September 2022.
 In November 2022, Gogoro announced it would delay its expansion plans in China due to economic and geopolitical uncertainty.

-Gogoro Network in Indonesia
+Indonesia

 In December 2021, Gogoro launched a pilot program in Jakarta with Gojek, with 250 Smartscooters and 4 GoStations.

-Gogoro Network in Singapore
+Singapore

 In September 2022, Gogoro was awarded a sandbox pilot by Singapore's Land Transport Authority (LTA) to launch Smartscooters and battery-swapping technology.